Are Your Networks at Risk?

 Disaster Recovery is a critical element of any meaningful IT strategy.
 Nearly all businesses use information technology to quickly and effectively process information.
 Your business uses desktops, laptops, and wireless devices for nearly all of your business daily operations.
 What do you do if all of your IT systems stop working?

 Your IT network needs to be included in your Disaster Recovery and Business Contingency Plan.
-That includes a strategy on restoring your hardware, applications, and data in a timely manner, so that your business operations are not impacted.
+That includes a strategy on restoring your hardware, applications, and data in a timely manner so that your business operations are not impacted.

-There are many types of major unplanned events that could have adverse effects on your IT systems
+There are many types of major unplanned events that could have adverse effects on your IT systems:

-The concept of Disaster Recovery and Business Continuity involves ensuring that you can maintain and fulfill your critical business processes, including your IT systems, in the event of a disaster.
+The concept of Disaster Recovery and Business Continuity involves ensuring that you can maintain and fulfill your critical business processes, including your IT support systems, in the event of a disaster.

 Different businesses have different costs they will incur with major system failures.
 Some businesses may be able to withstand a day or two of system access interruption without significant impact while other operations may not be able to tolerate any interruption at all.
-The factors that drive this sensitivity include number of employees impacted, reliance of IT systems on actual revenue generation, rate of production (revenue, product, service, etc.) per employee per hour, etc.
+The factors that drive this sensitivity include the number of employees impacted, the reliance on IT systems on actual revenue generation, rate of production (revenue, product, service, etc.) per employee per hour, etc.

-When you have a Disaster Recovery and Business Continuity Plan that is well tested and well executed, you will save a tremendous amount of money when that disaster event occurs.
+When you have a Disaster Recovery and Business Continuity Plan that is well tested and well-executed, you will save a tremendous amount of money when that disaster event occurs.

-Losing your IT network is often time consuming and very expensive.
+Losing your IT network is often time-consuming and very expensive.
 At CIS, we understand this.
 We also know that businesses are constantly challenged by the tasks of managing the demands of business growth while coping with continuous technology change.
 If you would like to learn more about how your specific organization may be impacted in a disaster and what steps you should consider taking to minimize that impact then please fill out the form below.